-Based on our risk assessments of the Group and Society, together with our assessment of the Group's and Society's overall control environment, our judgement was that performance materiality be set at 60% (2022: 50%) of our overall materiality.
-This is due to the heightened risk of the engagement in respect of the high degree of estimation applied in calculating certain material balances.
-The performance materiality is £537,000 (2022: £384,500) for the Group and £531,630 (2022: £380,655) for the Society.
+Based on our risk assessments of the Group and Society, together with our assessment of the Group's and Society's overall control environment, our judgement was that performance materiality be set at 60% (2023: 60%) of our overall materiality.
+This is due to the heightened risk of the engagement in respect of the high degree of estimation applied in calculating certain material balances, as well as the prior period restatement identified.
+The performance materiality is £518,000 for the Group and the same threshold for the Society (2023: £537,000 for the Group and £531,630 for the Society).

-We agreed with the Audit, Risk and Compliance Committee (the 'ARCC') that we would report to them all uncorrected audit differences in excess of £44,750 (2022: £38,450) for the Group and £44,303 (2022: £38,065) for the Society, as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit, Risk and Compliance Committee (the 'ARCC') that we would report to them all uncorrected audit differences in excess of £43,000 for the Group and the same threshold for the Society (2023: £44,750 for the Group and £44,303 for the Society), as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.